-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
 The Academy has one item that qualifies for reporting in this category.
-A deferred outflow related to pension activity results from the net effect of the change in proportionate share, differences between expected and actual economic experience, changes in actuarial assumptions and employer contributions subsequent to the measurement date.
+Deferred outflow related to pension activity is reported in the government-wide Statement of Net Position.
+A deferred outflow of resources related to pensions is recorded for various estimate differences that will be amortized and recognized over future years.

-In addition to liabilities, the statement of net position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Academy has one item which qualifies for reporting in this category: deferred inflows related to pension activity is a result of the net difference between projected and actual earnings on plan investments.
+The Academy has one type of item which qualifies for reporting in this category.
+Deferred inflows of resources related to pensions is recorded on the government wide statements for various estimate differences that will be amortized and recognized over future years.

-I.Pensions
+I. Pensions